 Live A Different Kind Of Winter

-If you’re originally from a country where winters are really harsh, Corfu will enchant you.
+If you’re originally from a country with harsh winters, Corfu will enchant you.
 Like any other Mediterranean destination, winters tend to be shorter and less extreme.
-And although it might be a rainy destination, you will also be able to enjoy quite a few sunny days, something that will cheer you up and boost your mood.
+And although it might be a rainy destination, you will also be able to enjoy quite a few sunny days, which will cheer you up and boost your mood.

 Corfu (together with other Greek Islands) are working non-stop to increase the number of winter visits.
 In an effort to promote tourism during the colder months, many hotels remain open, public transport services run with frequent schedules, flights from Athens are not reduced, and daily ferries still run.

 Moreover, entrance fees to many attractions are often cheaper than in summer.
-In winter, it’s easier and more convenient to visit museums, churches, and monasteries, as well as archaeological sites.
+In winter, it’s easier and more convenient to visit museums, churches, monasteries, and archaeological sites.

 Renting a car is another way you have to explore the island.
-You’ll be free from bus schedules while also taking advantage of less overpopulated roads, which will make driving much less stressful.
+You’ll be free from bus schedules while taking advantage of less overpopulated roads, making driving much less stressful.